chebfun/chebsite/docs/functions/chebfun/besselk.md

 ---
-title: """besselk"""
+title: "besselk"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """besselk"""
+function_name: "besselk"
-snippet: """Modified Bessel function of second kind of a CHEBFUN."""
+snippet: "Modified Bessel function of second kind of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- BESSELK   Modified Bessel function of second kind of a CHEBFUN.
+<pre class="help-text"> BESSELK   Modified Bessel function of second kind of a CHEBFUN.
     K = BESSELK(NU, F) computes the modified Bessel function of second kind K_NU(F) of the nonzero CHEBFUN F. If F passes through the origin in its domain, then an error is returned.
 The order NU need not be an integer but